 In the Walled Garden, the two towers – Paintbrush Tower and Electric Yellow and Deep Coral Tower – presented a surprising challenge.

 What do you plant around brilliantly colored glass sculptures that will not detract from the colors and form, but enhances it?

 Parker said that the original though to plant a mass of marigolds was changed because the colors would compete.
 Instead, low growing purple pansies were planted to enhance the color contrast, rather than match the colors.
 Also, the shrubs around the base were specially planted last fall to stay at a size that wouldn’t grow too high around the sculpture.

 Chihuly Nights at Biltmore

-During reservation-only Chihuly Nights at Biltmore, the artworks will be dramatically illuminated to showcase their colors and shapes.
+During reservation-only Chihuly Nights at Biltmore, the artworks are dramatically illuminated to showcase their colors and shapes.

-Guests will take in sunset views over the Blue Ridge Mountains; enjoy live music in the gardens; and choose from a selection of wines from an alfresco wine bar.
 Chihuly Nights at Biltmore will be offered on select evenings throughout the exhibition’s run.
 Guests may extend the evening at one of Biltmore’s lodging properties – The Inn on Biltmore Estate or Village Hotel on Biltmore Estate.
 Both properties will offer special Chihuly-inspired stay packages.
-More information may be found at www.biltmore.com/stay.

 It is important to remember that Chihuly Nights at Biltmore requires a separate ticket.
 Tickets are available at www.biltmore.com/chihuly.